oneapi-src/oneTBB/doc/main/tbb_userguide/design_patterns/Lazy_Initialization.rst

       oneapi::tbb::parallel_for(tbb::blocked_range<size_t>(0ull, N), [&tree] (auto r) {
          // Get the sum on interval.
 Threads that are blocked on the same flag can
-         // share the work received from oneapi::tbb::parallel_invoke. size_t sum = tree.GetSum(r.begin(), r.end());
+         // share the work received from oneapi::tbb::parallel_invoke size_t sum = tree.GetSum(r.begin(), r.end());
          // Using the sum received further
       });